pilipinas.

 The Story

-This story is now thirteen years and counting, so I’ll try and condense it to the broad strokes... with short videos via the blue links for visual aid...
-In 2011 while I was at film school, Daniel Kuzeff who we call ‘Cheese’ raised 200k to house families in the Philippines who lost their homes to a typhoon.
-After hearing about his initiative, I joined Cheese on a trip to the village in 2013 to film the laying of the first brick.
-We met the would-be villagers and Aida Vergara, the local matriarch who donated her land for the village to be built on… and experiencing their way of life rearranged my brain cells in a way that I never thought imaginable.
+This story has been running fourteen years now, so I’ll try and keep it tight.
+Back in 2011 while I was at film school, Daniel Kuzeff at the age of 19 raised 200k to house families in the Philippines who’d lost everything to a typhoon.
+After hearing about his initiative, I joined him on a trip to the village in 2013 to film the laying of the first brick.
+That’s where we met the would-be villagers and Aida Vergara, the local matriarch who donated her land for the village to be built on.

 Lighbox 1